What is a late joiner penalty?

 - We then work out (A) -(B) to calculate your penalty band.

 You then apply the Penalty Band to the table below:

 - You are 43 years old, and were a member of a medical aid for 5 years since you turned 21:

 Penalty Band = (43 – 35) – (5) = 3 years = 5% penalty

 - You are 55 years old and were a member of two medical aid schemes in the past.
 One for 6 years (23-29 yrs) and one for 15 years (32-47yrs)

 Penalty Band= (55 – 35) – (6 + 15) = -1 = No penalty

 - The late joiner penalty is calculated as a percentage of the basic premium (not the savings portion).

-- According to the Medical Act, if a penalty has been applied incorrectly in the past, it cannot be claimed back.
-However, we feel that if this was due to an error on the part of the scheme, you should discuss it with them, or the Medical Scheme Council.
+- According to the Medical Act, if a penalty has been applied incorrectly in the past, it does not automatically get “paid back”.
+However, we feel that if the LJP was due to an error on the part of the scheme or its broker, you should discuss it with them, or the Medical Scheme Council.
 We know of cases where the incorrect penalty was paid back to the member.